DigitallyTailored/lightning/readme.md

 This is a very lightweight Node.js and mostly vanilla JS framework for very quickly serving templated content and static files.

-I'm pretty sure this has been done many times before, but I'm keen to practice my JS and create a site framework with the simplest framework possible.
+I'm pretty sure this has been done many times before, but I'm keen to practice my JS and create a site framework with the simplest implementation possible.

 # Svelte-inspired